wjholden/Advent-of-Code-2019/README.md

 There was also one puzzle where I used Java for an [interactive GUI](https://www.youtube.com/watch?v=9d_-wP1aQCo).
 Julia could have done this, but I have no motivation to learn another windowing toolkit.

+In previous years I sometimes modified the input to make it easier to parse.
+I never felt the need to do this in 2019.

 ## General Julia Observations
 Much of what I learned this year were basics and tricks of the Julia language.
 Most of my programming experience is in Java, JavaScript, and *Mathematica*.
-My *Mathematica* adventure last year influenced my thought process than I realized.
+My *Mathematica* adventure last year has influenced my approach to programming more than I had realized.
 I eagerly reach for `filter`, `map`, and `reduce` when possible.
 I use lots of tuples and matrices.
-Functions would compose nicely in *Mathematica* and they compose equally well in Julia.
+Functions compose nicely in *Mathematica* and they compose equally well in Julia.

-Things I really *do not* miss from *Mathematica* was the ugly double brackets for array indices (`x[[1]]`), anonymous function arguments (`#` and `#1, #2, ...`), ampersand notation (`&`) to denote pure functions, unweildy `Module` syntax and scoping, and poor performance. *Mathematica's* symbolic computation is very powerful but can be challenging to newcomers.
+Things I really *do not* miss from *Mathematica* was the ugly double brackets for array indices (`x[[1]]`), anonymous function arguments (`#` and `#1, #2, ...`), ampersand notation (`&`) to denote pure functions, unweildy `Module` syntax and scoping, underscores after function parameters, the `:=` symbol, and slow performance. *Mathematica's* symbolic computation is very powerful but can be challenging to newcomers.
 I don't think I ever really felt like an Advent of Code problem could be better solved with symbolic computation.

-The big things I did miss from *Mathematica* were the `Nest` statement (to compute `f ∘ f ∘ ... ∘ f(x)`) and the beautiful visualizations.
+The big things I did miss from *Mathematica* were the `Nest` statement (to compute `f ∘ f ∘ ... ∘ f(x)`) and the powerful visualizations (`Plot`, `GraphPlot`, `ArrayPlot`, `NumberLinePlot`, `ListPlot`, `Manipulate`).
 Julia has a [Plots](http://docs.juliaplots.org/latest/) package that I used a few times, but not as easily or frequently as last year.
-It might have made a difference if I had recently taken a math class using Julia.

 Julia is extremely expressive.
 I love the syntax.
 I frequently thought about how tedious some of these programs would have been if I were still using Java.